Oslofjord: Geography

 Each of the islands in the innermost part of the fjord has its own identity and distinguishing history.
 Among them are Hovedøya, Lindøya, Nakholmen, Bleikøya, Gressholmen, and Langøyene.
-These islands can be reached with the Oslo-boats from Aker Brygge.
-Hovedøya contains monastery ruins, Gressholmen for its rabbits, Nakholmen, Bleikøya, Lindøya for their cosy cabins at the water's edge, and finally Langøyene for its camping possibilities and beach.
+These islands can be reached with the Oslo boats from Aker Brygge.
+Hovedøya is known for containing monastery ruins, Gressholmen for its rabbits, Nakholmen, Bleikøya, Lindøya for their cosy cabins at the water's edge, and finally Langøyene for its camping possibilities and beach.

 The inner part of the Oslofjord has steep and forest covered hill slopes down towards the fjord.